 - Place a fresh stuffed chicken breast on a rimmed baking sheet.

 - Cover the sheet with aluminum foil if the breast is frozen.

-Place the chicken in the oven and cook, undisturbed for an hour and 15 minutes if fresh.
-If frozen, cook the chicken covered for one hour and 45 minutes, then uncover the dish and cook for another 30 minutes.
+- Place the chicken in the oven and cook, undisturbed for an hour and 15 minutes if fresh.
+If frozen, cook the chicken covered for an hour and 45 minutes, then uncover the dish and cook for another 30 minutes.

-Use a meat thermometer to check the doneness of the chicken.
-Remove the chicken from the oven when the internal temperature of the chicken reaches 165 F.
+- Use a meat thermometer to check the doneness of the chicken.
+Remove the chicken from the oven when the internal temperature of the chicken reaches 165 degrees Fahrenheit.